Have you ever wondered why Pop Rocks explode with that satisfying crackle in your mouth?

 Myth #1: They’re Just Carbonated Candy

 Wrong.
-Think about it: the carbonation happens during manufacturing, not after.
+That said, the carbonation happens during manufacturing, not after.
 You can’t make Pop Rocks by sprinkling baking soda on regular candy.
 The gas needs to be incorporated at the molecular level while the sugar is still pliable.

 Myth #2: Eating Too Many Will Cause Exploding Ears

 This urban legend has been circulating since the 1970s.
-While Pop Rocks are fizzy, the amount of gas in each piece is minuscule.
-Day to day, nASA even studied this myth and confirmed that swallowing Pop Rocks wouldn’t cause any internal explosions.
+That's why while Pop Rocks are fizzy, the amount of gas in each piece is minuscule.
+Here's the thing — nASA even studied this myth and confirmed that swallowing Pop Rocks wouldn’t cause any internal explosions.
 The gas disperses too quickly.

 Myth #3: All Pop Rocks Taste the Same

 Not even close.
-And different flavors use different chemical compositions, which can actually affect how the gas behaves.
+Different flavors use different chemical compositions, which can actually affect how the gas behaves.
 Cherry might pop differently than orange not just because of taste, but because of how the carbonation interacts with the flavor molecules.

 Practical Tips for Understanding and Enjoying Pop Rocks